fdphd15/analyze-document-word-patterns/README.md

 book.
 The y-axis denotes the language that each book was written in, with the numbers denoting the id# of the first book written in each language.

-The most prominent characteristic of the word length distributions is that each language has its own, unique distribution, like a fingerprint, which means this text feature would be an excellent predictor for classifying document language, at least for the languages we've analyzed thus far...
+The most prominent characteristic of the word length distributions is their strong dependence on language, each language tightly clusters around its own unique word length distribution (i.e. a structural fingerprint).
+Thus, analytics, or features, extracted from the word length distribution would be excellent predictor(s) for classifying document language, at least for the languages we've analyzed thus far...

-It would be interesting to see if different types of documents, such as emails, or newspaper articles show the same word length distribution dependency versus document language.
+It would be interesting to see if different types of documents, such as emails or newspaper articles, show the same word length distribution dependency versus document language.

 ![Example Figure](https://github.com/fdphd15/analyze-document-word-patterns/blob/master/word_length_alldocs_img.png)